Menopause Weight Gain Explained

 As women enter midlife they often notice a significant change in their bodies.
 Many women I see in clinic are interested in the best diet for healthy ageing.
 I frequently hear clients saying they have gained weight in their 40’s, despite trying to diet, and it feels like nothing seems to work anymore.
 It’s a common story of frustration and confusion that leads to crash diets and yo-yo dieting in an effort to lose the weight.

 Menopause is a natural biological process marking the end of a woman's reproductive years.
 It typically occurs between the ages of 45 and 55, often results in weight gain.
 During this time the ovaries stop producing eggs and there is a decline in oestrogen levels which can lead to a sluggish metabolism and weight gain.

 Women in their 40’s, during the peri menopause, often complain of weight gain around their middle area.
 An expanding waistline and back fat means that favourite clothes no longer fit.
-This can cause a loss of confidence during midlife.
+This can cause a loss of confidence for many women during midlife.

 Ghrelin and leptin sensitivity

 Other hormones such as ghrelin, often referred to as the hunger hormone, may also be raised during peri menopause.
 A decline in oestrogen levels can also impair leptin sensitivity, which may lead to overeating, because leptin tells us when we are full.

 Stress and lack of sleep can contribute to weight gain, and change is a common cause of stress.
 Cortisol, known as the stress hormone affects appetite and increases fat storage.
 Lack of sleep can disrupt hormones that regulate hunger and satiety leading to overeating and weight gain.